A Guide to Your Child's Learning at SUMC Preschool

 SUMC Preschool Standards

 As an SUMC Preschool family, you can be assured that the highest educational standards for your young child are in place.
-We are certified and registered with the New York State Department of Education.
 Our teachers are experienced and knowledgeable in early childhood education and childhood development.
 We follow and meet the Pre-K standards of learning for the Shenendehowa Central School District, New York State Prekindergarten Foundation for the Common Core, The National Association for the Education of Young Children (NAEYC), and the International Reading Association (IRA).